10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 • “We’re your partner in the fight against inflation”

 This campaign helps shift perception from “price gouging” to honest, community-focused retailing.
 The key is consistent execution: making sure shoppers see and understand this message throughout the store.
+Find details on the campaign, see the new signage, and order it for your store today.

 👉 Price perception matters as much as price itself.